stennety/mywebsite/_drafts/anatomy-of-test-automation-2nd-edition.md

 Some examples:

-* User is logged in
+* A customer exists
-* A the right page is loaded
+* Stock is available
-* An entry doesn't already exist for new TODO item you are about to create
+* The customer has no outstanding orders

-This is something your automation framework, code or otherwise really should handle.
+This is something your automation framework really should handle.

-Finally, something we can recognise as Test Automation.

 ### Action (When)